Chirumi/rockpaperscissors/README.md

+TO DO:
+Make content shrink when changing window size (it does not work on windows google chrome, but is fine in Xubuntu VM)

 A rock, paper, scisors game made by using HTML, CSS and JS What I have learned: How to do transition animations How to replace texts using js (scoring system and match winner)